 - Lane Reduction and New Parking Along Caribbean Drive.
-The project would install 35 parking spaces, including two accessible parking spaces, along the northern side of Caribbean Drive west of the intersection with Borregas Avenue.
-The parking spaces would be interspersed with bioretention basins, described below.
-The new parking and bioretention areas would be accommodated by reducing from three travel lanes to two travel lanes on westbound Caribbean Drive west of Borregas Avenue for approximately 1,500 linear feet. - Path Improvements.
-An approximately 1,500 foot-long and 10 foot-wide path of concrete sidewalk would be added behind the existing curb and gutter adjacent to the parking area, and concrete driveways would be constructed to allow access to the levees and trail.
-The new concrete sidewalk would drain to existing storm drainage facilities along Caribbean Drive or to the new bioretention areas. - Bike Lane and Lane Striping.
-Bike lane striping would be painted on the pavement south of the parking area, and would transition to the existing bike lane east and west of the project area along Caribbean Drive.
+The project would install a minimum of 15 parking spaces, including two accessible parking spaces, along the northern side of Caribbean Drive west of the intersection with Borregas Avenue.
+The parking spaces west of Sunnyvale West Channel would be interspersed with bioretention basins, described below.
+The new parking and bioretention areas would be accommodated by reducing from three travel lanes to two travel lanes on westbound Caribbean Drive west of Borregas Avenue for approximately 1,800 linear feet. - Path Improvements.
+An approximately 1,800 foot-long and 10 foot-wide asphalt multiuse path would be added behind the existing curb and gutter adjacent to the parking area, and aggregate base driveways would be constructed to allow access to the levees and trail.
+The new multi-use path would drain to existing storm drainage facilities along Caribbean Drive or to the new bioretention areas. - Bike Lane and Lane Striping.
+Bike lane striping would be painted on the pavement south of the landfill on Caribbean Drive east of Borregas Avenue, connecting the existing bike lane east and west of the project area along Caribbean Drive with the new multi-use path along the new parking area.
 Pavement along the northern side of Caribbean Drive would be striped to merge from three lanes to two lanes starting approximately 1,000 feet east of the intersection with Borregas Avenue.
 Additional striping would create a right-turn pocket starting approximately 200 feet east of the intersection of Caribbean Drive and Borregas Avenue. - Bioretention Areas.
-The project would construct nine approximately 280-square foot bioretention areas between parking spaces.
+The project would construct six approximately 280-square foot bioretention areas between parking spaces.
 Each bioretention area would be approximately 35 feet long, 8 feet wide, and will have a section depth of approximately 3 feet.
-The bioretention areas have been sized to capture and treat the majority of rainfall events generating polluted runoff, in accordance with state and local stormwater pollution prevention requirements.
+The bioretention areas have been sized to capture and treat rainfall events generating polluted runoff, in accordance with state and local stormwater pollution prevention requirements.
 Each bioretention area will also have a sub-drain system to collect stormwater that does not infiltrate into the underlying soil and convey it to the existing storm drain inlets within the project area.
 The bioretention areas will be planted with native plants and will include irrigation. - Closure of Carl Road.
 As described in the PEIR, Carl Road would be closed to public access west of Borregas Avenue and access to the San Francisco Bay Trail relocated to Caribbean Drive at the Sunnyvale West Channel.
 Approximately 15 public parking spaces are currently located on this portion of Carl Road.
 Parking at the new San Francisco Bay Trail access area would be provided as described above.
 Closure of Carl Road would occur after completion of the relocated parking and access.